voltrue2/gracenode/README.md

 #####API: *walkDir*
 <pre>
-void walkDir(string path, function callback)
+void walkDir(String path, Function callback)
 </pre>
 > Recursively walks the given path and passes an array of file paths to the callback function